DOT SAP SERVICES

-If you failed a drug test on the job, Department of Transportation drug and alcohol regulations prohibit you from returning to safety-sensitive duties with any DOT-regulated company until you complete the DOT SAP return-to-duty process.
+If you failed a drug test on the job, Department of Transportation's Drug and Alcohol Regulations prohibit you from returning to safety-sensitive duties with any DOT-regulated company until you complete the DOT SAP return-to-duty process.

-Is your company regulated by one of the 6 agencies governed by the US Department of Transportation?
+Is your company regulated by one of the six agencies governed by the US Department of Transportation?

 DOT SAP return-to-duty guidelines must be followed for any prospective employee/employee who is found to be operating in a safety-sensitive position while under the influence of alcohol or drugs.

-Department of Transportation regulations requires all employers to provide their employees with contact information of a SAP, even when the company has a zero-tolerance drug and alcohol policy in place.
+Department of Transportation regulations requires all employers to provide their employees with the contact information of a SAP, even when the company has a zero-tolerance drug and alcohol policy in place.

 Misti Luke, LCSW is a fully qualified Substance Abuse Professional, (SAP) in McCurtain County Oklahoma.
 She's on standby to help when you need it most.

 How does the SAP process work?

 First, a confirmed DOT violation for alcohol or illicit drugs exists.
 At that time, the employee must stand down from safety-sensitive duties, and cannot return to safety-sensitive duties until the employee completes the DOT-regulated return-to-duty process.

 Second, Employee schedules appointment for a face-to-face initial SAP assessment.
 After the initial assessment, the SAP provides the employer/employee with the initial SAP report which includes a recommendation for drug or alcohol treatment or education.

 Third, Employee completes recommendation(s).

 Fourth, Employee attends a follow-up SAP evaluation.
 This is known as the return-to-duty appointment.
 SAP provides the employee/employer a copy of the follow- up SAP report detailing level of compliance with recommendations.

 Fifth, Get a clean drug/alcohol, test.
 This is known as the Return-To-Duty-Test.
 This will be ordered by your present or future employer.